evacaribbean/Blog/README.md

 ### entry point

 Starting with the overview, coding and "set up" the main method entry point.
-Now the code design easily forms and answers my questions on how the program should be written.
+The code design easily forms and answers my questions on how the program should be written.

 <br>